About the Author

 Family has always been the center of my life and my family dynamics reflect my grandparents and parents.
 I was raised with the understanding that family is multi-generational and had a close relationship with my grandparents.
 As I grew older, I realized that connecting to the past would give me a stronger identity.
 I started asking questions but when I encountered very few answers, I became interested in Italian genealogy.
 I love Canada and honour my citizenship but I also cherish my ancestral roots and made a commitment to discover more about my heritage.

-Solving family mysteries is important to me and learning about my grandparents’ early lives would give my children a more complete picture of their family tree.
-My children also had a close relationship with their grandparents.
-They’d inherited my family dynamics and I wanted them to have this as well.
-My genealogical research is an ongoing process and Angels and Backpackers, the book I am currently writing, was inspired by a hundred-year-old Calabrian land deed I discovered while investigating my family history.
+Solving family mysteries matters to me and learning about my grandparents’ early lives would give my children a more complete picture of their ancestral tree.
+They had a close relationship with their grandparents.
+My genealogical research is ongoing.
+My recently completed second novel was inspired by a 1900 Italian land deed and holograph will that I discovered while investigating family history.
 If you want to learn how to find your grandparents’ stories, my genealogical blogs may give you some tips.

 A well seasoned World Traveler

 I value authenticity as a writer and my books are set in places I have explored.
 Traveling deepens my understanding of people, culture and place.
 It strengthens my connection and helps me craft stories resonating with universal truths.

 I dreamt of being a travel writer for The National Geographic Magazine as a girl.
 My parents subscribed to the magazine and my first trips were vicarious adventures.
 I grew up in Sault Ste.
 Marie, Ontario on a country lot along the TransCanada highway and I remember watching vehicles drive past our house.
 Where was everybody going, I wondered to myself?